Skellington-Closet/slack-mock/README.md

 TODO inclue samples here

-## API Notes
+## API Conventions

 Slack Mock will intercept all requests to `https://slack.com` and `https://hooks.slack.com`.
 There's no need to change any URLs in your bot.

-General notes on API methods:
+General notes on API methods.
+Not every API wrapper supports every method, see the API docs below:
-- `send` will always send *from* Slack *to* your bot/app
-- `calls` will be in order received and always contain params, headers, and url.
-Params are a mix of url params and body.
-- `reset` will always clear calls and any queued responses you have.
 - `addResponse` will add the next response returned.
 You can call mutlitple times to queue responses.
 If you set a `url` option, then the response will only be returned for that url.
 URL specific responses take precedence over unspecified responses
+- `calls` will be in order received and always contain params, headers, and url.
+Params are a mix of url params and body.
+- `reset` will always clear calls and any queued responses you have.
+- `send` will always send *from* Slack *to* your bot/app.
+Send will always return a promise for an easy way to build in delays.

+There is also a top level `reset` convenience method that will call reset on each API wrapper.

 Slack mock will respond to all requests with a 200 OK unless a custom response has been queued.
 For web requests, a the default body will be `{ok: true}`.